 - Urinary tract infections.

-In people designated female at birth (DFAB), radiating back pain may be caused by:
+In women or people assigned female at birth (AFAB), radiating back pain may be caused by:

 - Uterine fibroids.

-In people designated male at birth (MFAB), radiating back pain may be caused by:
+In men or people assigned male at birth (AMAB), radiating back pain may be caused by:

 - Testicular injury or torsion.